Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 Multi-Stage Builds

-1. Building the application using the command:
+1. Build the application by running the command:

 npm run build

-We then containerize this application using this Dockerfile:
+We containerize the application using this Dockerfile:

 FROM nginx